More about: 13 Best Tours and Day Trips in Prague

 - Duration: Between 1 hour 30 minutes and 3 hours

-- Recommended: If you get tired of walking easily or if you are only in Prague for a short time and want to see the whole city.
+- Recommended: If you get tired easily from walking or are only going to be in Prague for a short time and want to see the whole city

 - Charles Bridge